 We need a basic infrastructure to be able to process textual information in all official EU languages and those of Europe’s main trading partners.
-I am foreseeing a European Language Cloud which provides the basic Natural Language Processing (NLP) thru an API for all languages, in the same quality, under the same favorable terms.
+I foresee a European Language Cloud which provides the basic Natural Language Processing (NLP) through an API for all languages, in the same quality, under the same favorable terms.

 He continues: “Or take data analytics, a fast-growing and important sector for the DSM.“

-Data driven solutions will indeed define the future.
-But only if we can make sense of all that data; at least half of it being textual, cross-border always multilingual.
+Data driven solutions will indeed define the future, but only if we can make sense of all that data; at least half of it being textual, cross-border, and always multilingual.
 We need an open knowledge system for all government organizations.
 Such infrastructure enables meanings to be carried cross-language via sector specific knowledge structures linked to their multilingual expressions.

 Multilingualism a Competitive Advantage

 Indeed, a challenge is always also an opportunity.
 The Swiss got this and attribute one tenth of Swiss GDP to multilingualism.
-We have great companies and minds to take on the challenge to create a multilingual Digital Single Market.
-So that all citizens can benefit and Europe gains leadership in the global market.
+We have great companies and minds ready to take on the challenge of creating a multilingual Digital Single Market, so that all citizens can benefit and Europe can gain leadership in the global market.

 Jochen Hummel, CEO and Chairman LT-Innovate.